-When it comes to cannabis, Quebec is as conservative as they come | CBC News
+Quebec moves cautiously — and reluctantly — on legal cannabis sales | CBC News

 The group estimates cannabis production in Quebec could generate between $500 million and $700 million annually.

-But Health Canada has awarded only eight licenses for the production of medicinal marijuana in Quebec, compared with 59 in Ontario.
+But Health Canada has awarded only eight licences for the production of medicinal marijuana in Quebec, compared with 59 in Ontario.

 Not considered a revenue source

-Quebec says it isn't looking to make money off cannabis, despite potentially lucrative returns.
+Quebec says it isn't looking to make money from cannabis, despite potentially lucrative returns.

 Overall estimates of the Canadian market for pot vary widely, but range between $10 billion (CIBC World Markets) and $22.6 billion (Deloitte) in annual sales.